SiddeshSambasivam/NTUOSS-DataScraping-And-DataCleaning-Workshop/README.md

 Great!
 Now that we know the basic usage of scrapy, let's get started to scrape some data to create our first dataset.

-We'll be taking a more systematic approach as with that you could easily replicate the same steps to create your own datasets.
+We'll be taking a more systematic approach so you can easily replicate the same steps to create your own datasets.

 **<h3>Step 1: </h3>**
 We need to create a scrapy project directory and luckily scrapy provide us with some boilerplate code.